melodysdreamj/auto_screenshot_translate/README.md

 ### 9. remove underbar in the file name of the galaxy screenshots.<br/><br/>
-- create dart file name is "frame_galaxy_remove_under_bar.dart" in the "auto_translate" directory and write the following code.
+- create dart file name is "frame_galaxy_remove_under_bar.dart" in the "auto_translation" directory and write the following code.
 ```dart
 import 'package:auto_screenshot_translate/auto_screenshot_translate.dart';